hepplerj/notebook/README.md

 # Set-Up

-You can close this repository:
+You can clone this repository:

-  git clone git@github.com:hepplerj/notebook.git
+`git clone git@github.com:hepplerj/notebook.git`

 and use `jekyll serve` or `rake preview` to run it locally.
 It will load up under [localhost:4000](http://localhost:4000).